-7. Recording the analysis
+8. Recording the analysis

-Documenting the evidence used as part of any analysis will support any response to challenges or complaints about policies internally and externally.
+Documenting the evidence, rationale and outcomes reached as part of any analysis will support ongoing monitoring and review and any response to challenges or complaints about policies internally and externally.
 The weight given to equality issues should be proportionate to the significance of the policy.
 Generally, where the policy is likely to have an adverse impact on large numbers of people who share a protected characteristic, a more detailed analysis should be provided.
 When the number of people affected is small, the weight given to equality considerations is not necessarily less if the policy would have a serious impact on the individuals concerned.